na-na-hi/renget/archive/redmhg.md

 ---
 ___
 Stories with pretty pictures of monster sex which you read from right to left!
 These are the only ones [WangKerr](https://pastebin.com/u/Wangkerr) knew of that you can find freely available somewhere at least.
 Titles are available when possible.
 Feral unless otherwise stated, and this does not include the numerous doujins of huntresses getting raped since they're incredibly heavy on human focus anyway.
-Some (but not all) of the doujins on MEGA [can be found in this folder](https://mega.nz/#F!fcB1TSxD!6Zkd4-dKgozG_h5hEu0I5w).
+Some of the doujins on MEGA [can be found in this folder](https://mega.nz/#F!fcB1TSxD!6Zkd4-dKgozG_h5hEu0I5w).
 Otherwise, all doujins here will have their own links at least, as with any passwords if around.
 A good chunk of the doujins are in dire need of translation, even for blurbs.
 Typesetting can always be done by others.

 ---
-#### *M Zinogre x F Mizutsune %red%[Untranslated]%%*
+#### *M Zinogre x F Mizutsune %darkmagenta%[Untranslated]%%*
 **Author - [よーな](https://www.pixiv.net/member.php?id=26533)**

 The first are some raw scans uploaded by somebody at /scaly/ and shared around since.
 Not yet translated.
 The second is only a contrast edit, but it's perfect for reaction images.